Much has been said and written about the power of big fat hairy goals, what I call audacious goals.

 Achieving them can seem impossible at times.
 Progress can be slow.
 Sometimes painfully slow.

 This is where tiny goals can play a part, especially when you tie your tiny goals up into bigger and bigger benchmarks.
 Before you know it, the tiny goals will lead you to achieve your audacious goal.

-The book The One Thing does a great job describing how this process can work.
+The book does a great job describing how this process can work.

 The idea of the book is to figure out the tiny thing you can do today, such that by doing it, makes everything else easier.